cscheid/cscheid.net/courses/fal15/cs630/syllabus.md

 are expected to look up additional information about it.

-*Learning how to navigate an unexplored research area is part of the skills I expect you to develop for this course.*
+*Learning how to navigate an unexplored research area is part of the skill set I expect students to develop during this course*.
+I will help students get there, but independence and self-direction are very valuable: expect to be challenged in this area.

 # Grading Policy